risingmoon/http-server/README.md

 http-server
 ===========

-A simple http-server that fetches webroot directories and files, as well as manage error messages and access permission.
+A simple http-server that fetches webroot directories and files, as well as manage error messages and client permission.

+Attribution:
+Naomi
+Mattew/James/Luke

+Collaborators:
+Naomi